rocketmlhq/rmldnn/tutorials/hyperparamter_optimization_for_breast_cancer_segmentation/README.rst

     plt.imshow(pred[dataset][0,:,:].round(), cmap="gray")
     plt.show()

 Doing this for a few samples, we obtain the segmentation predictions below.
+To obtain below sample output we ran inference for just sample inputs which are provided inside ``./data/sample/``, kindly update the config file as required, changing ``"test_input_path":  "./data/test/inputs"`` to ``"test_input_path":  "./data/sample"``,  to achieve below output.

 ==================== ==================== ====================
 **Inputs**           **Predictions**      **Ground-truths**